ClutchReboot/GalacticForecast/README.md

 # Temporal Money Transfer Python Project Template

-This is the code to support the tutorial at https://learn.temporal.io/getting_started/python/first_program_in_python/

 To use this code, make sure you have a [Temporal Cluster running](https://docs.temporal.io/docs/server/quick-install/) first.

 ## Workflow